 Fencing materials are a priority to ready the property for the horses.
 Every dollar that goes toward fencing materials brings us closer to that goal.

-To become a fully operational and responsible sanctuary, we are working towards much needed and vital pieces of equipment.
+To become a fully operational and responsible home for the rescues, we are working towards much needed and vital pieces of equipment.

 — Large Hay Bale Squeeze Tractor – or tractor with lift attachments – needed for moving big bales from storage, to the feeding stations in the fields.

 — Tilt Hydaulic Squeeze Chute – made specifically for horses (not cattle), this chute allows for humane vet and farrier treatment of unhandled horses, keeping both horse and human safe and secure.
 A must for properly caring for large numbers of unhandled horses.

 — Four, 3-sided metal shelters for training/separation paddocks